Tremeschin/Monolithium/.github/readme.md

 ```

 Manually checking the best ones almost guarantees a record, or write a quick script for it all :)

-## 🚀 Speeds

-Monolithium is written in heavily parallelized [Rust](https://www.rust-lang.org/) with the help of crates like [Rayon](https://crates.io/crates/rayon) for fearless concurrency and [Ahash](https://crates.io/crates/ahash) fast hashing, fully utilizing all available CPU resources one throws at it.

-🦀 For a Ryzen 9 5900X 12c/24t, 2x3200 MT/s DDR4 CL16 2Rx8 system, one might expect:

-- **3.75 minutes** to find all monoliths in a seed, probing every 128 blocks.
-- **Search 1,150,000** seeds per second for spawn monoliths (approximated)
-- **Search 440,000** seeds per second for spawn monoliths (accurate)

-Such speeds scales about linearly with your hardware - for better or worse!

 ## ⭐️ Showcase